credo-quia-absurdum/llm-lex-parse/llm_lex_parse/llm_parse/parser_spec.md

 ## 1. Goal

-Build a Python-based syntactic parser for the `subC` language.
+Build a Python-based bottom-up LALR(1) parser for the `subC` language.
 The parser reads a `subC` translation unit, consumes the token stream produced according to `llm_parse/lexer_spec.md`, and verifies that the program conforms to the grammar reproduced in Section 2.
 On success, the parser must emit the exact sequence of production reductions that recognizes the input; on failure, it must report the first syntax error with actionable diagnostics.

 ## 2. Grammar